agchavez/agchavez/README.md

 - I am working as a software developer at @farinter

 # Skills
-- Backend development with nodejs and express
+- Backend development with nodejs, express and nest
 - Backend developer with python and django
 - Frontend developer with javascript, react and angular
 - Movil developer with Dart and flutter